This Program Is For You If:

 Becoming a performant manager takes time.
 In just 6 modules of 1 hour each you will have a new and more solid foundation of understanding where to focus your energy and effort in building your new professional identity: the manager.
-You will study from the comfort of your home, and meet every Thursday at 18:30 CEST with all participants, online, via ZOOM, for a 1 hour Q&A session.
+You will study from the comfort of your home, and meet biweekly, Thursday at 18:30 CEST, with all participants, online, via ZOOM, for a 1 hour Q&A session.

 Module 1 - New manager's reality

 This module helps you understand the knowledge gap you have to immediately fill in about what it means to act as a manager.
 You will discover that, from the vantage point of a manager, things look different than that of a sole contributor.
 Both are legitimate, and you will have to acknowledge that.

 Time is one of those resources that are irreplaceable.
 Time will flow whether you "manage" it or not.
 You can manage only the effects or the impact of time flowing, and your productivity (and that of your team) will depend a lot on your emotional state and the energy you have.
 This module will allow you to rethink your relationship with time, personal productivity, energy and your success.

 How can a new manager build fast credibility?
 What clues are people looking for to read credibility and trustworthiness?
 Is expertise enough to be credible as a manager?
 Does good critical thinking skills qualify automatically a manager for being credible?
 How can a manager speed up the building of trust?
 How can a new manager be the one showing trust first?